jojozhuang/jojozhuang.github.io/_posts/2017-08-16-building-web-application-with-react.md

 $ npm install
 ```
 ### 2.3 ES2015
-Create a file in project root folder with name `.babelrc` to tell our app to use React and ES2015.
+Create file named `.babelrc` in project root folder to tell our app to use React and ES2015.
 ```json
 {
   "presets": ["react", "es2015"],